BY-LAWS of the San Juan County Democrats

 ARTICLE III – ORGANIZATIONAL STRUCTURE

 Section 1.
 Voting Membership: The highest authority of the San Juan County Democratic Party shall be its Voting Membership.
-Any registered voter in San Juan County who declares that she or he is a Democrat, who agrees not to be a member of any other political party, and who agrees to have his or her name enrolled in SJCD records as a Democrat, shall be a Voting Member of the San Juan County Democratic Party.
+Any registered voter in San Juan County who declares that she or he is a Democrat, who agrees not to be a member of any other political party, who, according to SJCD records, has attended at least two regular or special SJCD meetings or committee meetings within the most recent twelve-month period either in person or virtually, and who agrees to have his or her name enrolled in SJCD records as a Democrat, shall be a Voting Member of the San Juan County Democratic Party.

 Section 2.
 San Juan County Democratic Central Committee (hereinafter referred to as “the Central Committee”): The governing body of the San Juan County Democratic Party shall be the San Juan County Democratic Central Committee (“the Central Committee”).
 The Central Committee exists to serve the Voting Membership.
 The Central Committee shall consist of the elected and the appointed Precinct Committee Officers.